tomsterBG/short/components/README.md

 Everything should be well documented so open the in-engine documentation for each script.

-The classes are intended to be black boxes.
+The components are intended to be black boxes.
 No need to worry about what's inside.
-This makes project development more efficient and bug-free.
+This makes project development less error-prone.

 # Other